Dasding1/Dasding/_journal/2024-04 BEATING THE ALLEGATIONS 1 RACISMNAZISM.md

 Why do you think there have been so many violent attacks since this top-down policing of social media was put in place?

 I understand that it's a thankless job, and that people will never stop theorizing about my intentions with it, if by any chance I *actually* hate Jews, women, and niggers, or if I am not an *atomwaffen* member, but what can I do?
-Arjun had to kill his family, I had to kill my reputation—he and I are just fulfilling the duty that God has entrusted to us as best we can.
+Arjun had to kill his family, I had to kill my reputation—and in the end we're just fulfilling the duty that God has entrusted to us as best we can.